python-zeroconf/python-zeroconf/README.rst

 * MAJOR BUG: Fix queries for AAAA records (#616) @bdraco

+* Add test to ensure ServiceBrowser sees port change as an update (#625) @bdraco

+* Fix random test failures due to monkey patching not being undone between tests (#626) @bdraco

+  Switch patching to use unitest.mock.patch to ensure the patch is reverted when the test is completed

+* Ensure zeroconf can be loaded when the system disables IPv6 (#624) @bdraco

 * Eliminate aio sender thread (#622) @bdraco

 * Replace select loop with asyncio loop (#504) @bdraco